MidnightDreamerX17/skill20/Traits.md

 **Aligned: Chaotic Evil (Alignment)** - The character starts at Rank 2 in both the Chaos and Evil Associations.
 On the other hand, the character has a penalty of -10 to reactions with lawful and good people.

-**Possessed** - The character is possessed by a different creature.
+**Possessed (Specific)** - The character is possessed by a different creature.
 Such a creature is likely to be astral, ethereal, undead, or aligned.

 **Wild Magic** - Whenever the character casts a spell or uses an item whose effect is a spell, they must roll a d20.
 A Wild Surge result will then require a d100 roll.